-The District entered into a Joint Powers Agreement (JPA) on July 1, 2010 with the Towns of Fairfax and San Anselmo to become a member of the Ross Valley Fire Service (the Authority).
-The JPA was amended effective July 1, 2012 to include the Town of Ross.
-The Authority provides fire protection, emergency and related services within the Fairfax-San Anselmo-Ross area.
-Pursuant to the JPA, the District makes monthly payments to the Authority based on its Percentage Share (12.8% for the fiscal year 2014-2015) of the Authority's adopted budget.
-This percentage will be reviewed not more frequently than every three years, beginning in fiscal year 2015-2016.
+The District entered into a Joint Powers Agreement (JPA) on July 1, 2010, with the Towns of Fairfax and San Anselmo to become a member of the Ross Valley Fire Service (the Authority).
+The JPA was amended effective July 1, 2012, to include the Town of Ross.
+The Authority provides fire protection, emergency, and related services within the Fairfax-San Anselmo-Ross area.
+Pursuant to the JPA, the District makes monthly payments to the Authority based on its Percentage Share (12.8% for the fiscal year 2016-2017) of the Authority's adopted budget.